Jean Nicolas Houchard: Trial and execution

-He was the main protagonist of the French victories at the battle of Hondschoote against British forces under the Duke of York and at the battle of Menin against Dutch forces under the Prince of Orange.
+He was the main commander of the French victories at the Battle of Hondschoote against an Anglo-German army under the Duke of York and at the Battle of Menin against Dutch forces under the Prince of Orange.
 Despite the French victories, Houchard was censured for failing to pursue the enemy and he was arrested at Lille on 24 September 1793.
 When accused of cowardice by the Revolutionary Tribunal, Houchard replied "Read my answer!", while tearing his shirt off and showing his many battle wounds.
 Houchard returned to his seat and kept repeating to himself: "The bastard!
 He called me coward... he called me coward!".
 However, the tribunal found him guilty, and Houchard was guillotined in Paris on 17 November 1793 (26 Brumaire, Year II).